HelmutLety/meilisearch-kubernetes/meilisearch/README.md

 # Meilisearch

-A chart to deploy [Meilisearch](https://github.com/meilisearch/MeiliSearch) search engine
+A Helm chart, ready to deploy [Meilisearch](https://github.com/meilisearch/MeiliSearch) search engine on your Kubernetes cluster.

 ## Installation